 Yes, each new contract with a different freelancer will have a once-per-contract initiation fee, even if all the freelancers work for the same agency.
 If you hire three freelancers to work on a job, you’ll pay the fee three times.

 Direct Contracts have the same client fees as other Marketplace contracts, including the Contract Initiation Fee.
-The other services (Upwork Payroll, Any Hire, Direct Contracts) have their own fee structures designed specifically for the features they offer.
+Business Plus contracts of $100 USD or less have a Contract Initiation Fee.
+The other services (Upwork Payroll, Any Hire, Enterprise) have their own fee structures designed specifically for the features they offer.